AdobeDocs/analytics-platform.en/help/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md

 * Drops in landing page views
 * Spikes in video buffer events
 * Spikes in low video bit-rates

-Both Anomaly Detection and [Contribution Analysis](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/virtual-analyst/anomaly-detection/anomaly-detection.html) are core workflows in Analysis Workspace.
-You can run Contribution Analysis against any daily anomaly and embed the result in your Analysis Workspace project.

 Analysis Workspace's anomaly detection algorithm includes